mflorence99/grodash/README.md

 Each ported function and method will be backed by a thorough [Spock]() unit test to validate the equivalence.
 I will make no attempt to replicate the lodash documentation in Groovydoc format, although I plan to host a very basic Groovydoc site.

+I will die a happy man if I can make my code as performant as lodash!
+In the meantime, my only objective is to make it correct.
+A later release will focus on optimizations.

+## How to install

+## How to Build from Source and Run Unit Tests

 ## Array (lodash) / List (Groovy) Methods

 | Groovy | lodash | Example |